-PRODUCTION (1T, 4E) FORMERLY: HOC 2101
+PRODUCTION (1T, 4E) 3 credits

 This is an introductory course in the use of greenhouse facilities for the production of foliage and flowering plant crops.
 Topics include propagation, scheduling, soils and media, crop selection, pest management, and methods of production.
 Upon course completion, students will be able to produce a wide range of commercial greenhouse crops.